Montréal–Trudeau International Airport

-Trudeau is the busiest airport in the province of Quebec and the third-busiest airport in Canada by passenger traffic, with 15.9 million passengers in 2022.
-It is one of eight Canadian airports with United States border preclearance and is one of the main gateways into Canada with 13.1 million or 65% of its passengers being on non-domestic flights, the highest proportion amongst Canada's airports during 2018.
-It is one of four Air Canada hubs and, in that capacity, serves mainly Quebec, the Atlantic Provinces and Eastern Ontario.
-On an average day, 53,000 passengers transit through Montréal-Trudeau.
+Trudeau is the busiest airport in the province of Quebec and the third-busiest airport in Canada by passenger traffic, with 22.4 million passengers in 2024.
+It is one of eight Canadian airports with United States border preclearance and is one of the main gateways into Canada with 15.79 million or 71% of its passengers being on non-domestic flights, the highest proportion amongst Canada's airports.
+YUL has also risen to become the 5th busiest transatlantic hub in North America.
+The route between Montreal and Paris is Canada's busiest international route and the 6th busiest international route from North America, with more than 1.5 million passengers a year.
+It is one of three Air Canada hubs and, in that capacity, serves mainly Quebec, the Atlantic Provinces and Eastern Ontario.
+On an average day, 58,000 passengers transit through Montréal-Trudeau.

 Airlines servicing Trudeau offer year-round non-stop flights to five continents, namely Africa, Asia, Europe, North and South America.
 It is one of only two airports in Canada with non-stop flights to five continents, the other being Toronto Pearson International Airport.
 Trudeau airport is the headquarters of and a large hub for Air Canada, the country's largest airline.
-It is also the headquarters of Air Inuit and Air Transat, and an operation base for Sunwing Airlines and Porter Airlines.
+It is also the headquarters of Air Inuit and Air Transat, and an operation base for Porter Airlines.
 It also plays a role in general aviation as home to the headquarters of Innotech-Execair, Starlink, ACASS and Maintenance Repair & Overhaul (MRO) facilities of Air Transat and Air Inuit.
 Transport Canada operates a Civil Aviation Maintenance, Repair and Overhaul facility on site, with a fleet of Government owned and operated civil aircraft.
 Bombardier Aerospace has an assembly facility on site where they build Global and Challenger business jets.